elicia4/linux_notes/tools/ssh/04-using-public-private-keys.md

 On Ubuntu Desktop, you can check the box to always use the passphrase to unlock the key every time you log in.

-The easy way to add a key to the remote server:
+`ssh-copy-id` is an easy way to add a key to the remote server:

 ```bash
 ssh-copy-id -i ~/.ssh/id_rsa.pub <server>
 ```

+It enables login with a key on a remote server.
+It adds the keys by appending them to the remote user's `~/.ssh/authorized_keys` file (creating the file & directory if necessary).

 The `-i` parameter is for input file.
-The command will create both the `.ssh` directory and the `authorized_keys` file, as well as populate the file with the key.

 [***Next Note***](./05-managing-ssh-keys.md)